freebsd/pkg/README.md

 	# pkg backup -d /path/to/pkgng-backup.dump

-The above command will dump the local package database in the /path/to/pkgng-backup.dump file and compress it.
+The above command will create a compressed tar archive file of your local package database in /path/to/pkgng-backup.dump.txz

 For more information on backing up your local package database, please refer to pkg-backup(1)